xcart/xcart-docs/_pages/kb_en/orders/payment_transaction_statuses.md

 order: 100
 published: true
 ---
-Every order in your X-Cart store has a payment transaction status that provides information as to the current state of the payment in the order processing workflow.
+Every order in your X-Cart store has a payment transaction status that provides information as to the current state of the payment in the cart processing workflow.

 {% note info %}
 A payment transaction is not a bank transaction in its actual meaning.
 A payment transaction is created at a moment a customer intends to place an order using both offline and online payment methods.
 The difference is in the order.
 For offline payments an order is created when the _Place Order_ button is clicked, transaction getting a "Pending" status automatically.
 For online payments in case of a successfull payment X-Cart admin area registers an order with a "Success" payment transaction status.
 In case of a failed payment an order is not created, but a transaction is registered with a "Failed" status.
 A cart is not frozen at a time of the failed payment and a customer can update it further.
 If you want a cart to be frozen at the time of a failed transaction, please, use the {% link "Not Finished Orders" ref_5TMbPwNQ %} module.